LuchithaP/EMG-based-Strength-Indicator/Readme.md

 [LED Display]
 ```
 ## 📈 Applications

 This EMG-based strength indicator has diverse use cases across healthcare, sports, and education:

 ---

+- **🩺 Rehabilitation Therapy**
--**Rehabilitation Therapy** -	Provides visual feedback for patients recovering from injuries or surgeries.
+  Provides visual feedback for patients recovering from injuries or surgeries.
 Helps monitor and motivate muscle engagement.

+- **🦿 Prosthetic Control**
--**Prosthetic Control** -	Can be adapted to trigger movements in prosthetic limbs using muscle signals.
+  Can be adapted to trigger movements in prosthetic limbs using muscle signals.

+- **🏋️ Sports Performance**
--**Sports Performance** -	Allows athletes to observe muscle engagement levels during training and optimize routines.
+  Allows athletes to observe muscle engagement levels during training and optimize routines.

+- **📟 Wearable Biofeedback**
--**Wearable Biofeedback** -	Can be miniaturized and worn to continuously monitor muscle activity for stress or fatigue tracking.
+  Can be miniaturized and worn to continuously monitor muscle activity for stress or fatigue tracking.

+- **🏫 Biomedical Education**
--**Biomedical Education** -	A practical tool to demonstrate signal acquisition, conditioning, and interpretation of EMG signals.
+  A practical tool to demonstrate signal acquisition, conditioning, and interpretation of EMG signals.

 ---